-Can you make a living from proofreading?
+Can you make a living as a proofreader?
 Definitely!
 I do it, my cohorts do it, and you can, too.
 As long as you’re committed and willing to hustle to find clients and work, you will succeed.
 Just like anything you do in life, you have to work hard to reach your goals.
 Proofreading is no different.

 In this post I share how I supported my family on my proofreading income while my husband went back to school.
 I’ll also discuss how you can make a living as a proofreader.

 When my husband went back to school, it was a big decision for us in many ways.
 We had just become first-time parents, and neither of us were working.
 I had taken a year off work so I could take care of the baby, and my husband had just closed down his business.

 It was never a question of if but when he would go back to school to pursue his lifelong goal in his field.
 We agreed that it was best to do it while our son was still a baby, so any changes that arose wouldn’t impact him too much.